Quantifying Indirect Gender Discrimination on Collaborative Platforms: Methods

+We measure attention by the number of followers users have, which is available on both platforms.
+To become a follower, someone needs to be aware of a users' work and express willingness to keep updated about further works.
+Success is measured on GitHub by the number of stars on users' own repositories, and on Behance, by the number of "appreciations" (likes) on users' own designs.
+Success is more than merely attention, as it indicates expressed appreciation of quality towards a given piece of work from a user.
+To quantify survival, we revisited both platforms 365 days after data collection closed and checked whether the user had any additional activity in that 365-day interval.
+If the user did not leave any trace of activity within this one-year time window, we marked the user as inactive, otherwise we marked the user as a survivor.

-Because attention and success are right-skewed continues variables, we apply logarithmic transformation on the number of followers, number of stars and project appreciations.
-We estimate $log(attention)$ and $log(success)$ with Linear Models. $Survival$ is a binary variable, so we estimate it with a logistic regression model, where users who had activity are flagged with $1$, while dropped-out ones as $0$.
-Each model has the same control variables, which can provide alternative explanations between gender, femaleness and outcomes.
-Due to work-family conflict women have usually less time to maintain their professional presence, therefor the level of activity might benefit men more than women\cite{Ahuja2002}.
-Men are more likely to join online portfolio sites earlier \cite{putzke2014cross}, and users with longer tenure are more likely to build larger audiences and accumulate more success \cite{badashian2016measuring, jiang2017and}.
-Thus we control for {\it tenure} (number of years since registration) and {\it total activity} (No. of repositories/projects, and total activity on sites).
+Because attention and success are considerably skewed to the right, we apply a logarithmic transformation on the number of followers, number of stars, and project appreciations.
+Thus, $log(attention+1)$ and $log(success+1)$ are estimated with linear models.
+For the estimation of $survival$, since it is a binary variable (users who had activity marked with $1$, while dropped outs are marked as $0$), we used a logistic regression model.

+We enter the same set of control variables in each model, corresponding to relevant alternative explanations for gender differences in outcomes.
+Due to higher work-family conflict and societal expectations, women generally have less time to maintain their professional presence; therefore, the level of activity might benefit men more than women\citep{Ahuja2002}.
+Men are more likely to join online portfolio sites earlier \citep{putzke2014cross}, and users with a longer tenure are more likely to build larger audiences and accumulate more visibility (attention) and success \citep{badashian2016measuring, jiang2017and}.
+Thus, we control for {\it tenure} (number of years since registration) and {\it total activity} (Number of repositories or projects, and total activity on sites).